stevenaw/toronto-daycares/README.md

 # Toronto Daycares
-A web scraper and simple file-based database to review a list of daycares in Toronto.
+A simple file-based database to review a list of daycares in Toronto.